Jokero/transformer-chain/README.md

 };

 const transform = function(object, schema) {
-    return transformer(object, schema) // you can run plugins in the order you want, but this one looks good .default()
+    // you can run plugins in the order you want, but this one looks reasonable return transformer(object, schema)
+        .default()
         .filter()
         .validate()